sillsdev/ptx2pdf/docs/documentation/ornaments.md

 \def\StringOrnamentFont{AGA Arabesque Desktop}
 ```

-And the stylesheet can include the string-pattern, enclosed in straight double-quotes:
+And the stylesheet can include the string-pattern, enclosed in straight double-quotes: (NB: this is possibly broken):
 ```
 \BorderPatternTop "^^^^f051"|||1.02,"^^^^f057"||*a,"^^^^f045"|||1.02
 ```